shuozhixu/LAMMPSatUCSB/README.md

+# Preamble

+This GitHub repository was created when I was [a postdoc at UC Santa Barbara](https://labs.me.ucsb.edu/beyerlein/irene/members/xu).
+Thus, it may not be update-to-date.

+Based on this repository, my Ph.D. student [Anshu Raj](https://scholar.google.com/citations?user=3SNS6QsAAAAJ&hl=en) and I have created another GitHub repository named [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), providing guide on running LAMMPS simulations on University of Oklahoma supercomputer, [OSCER](https://www.ou.edu/oscer).

 # Introduction

-As an intern in the Beyerlein group at UC Santa Barbara, you will learn atomistic simulations via LAMMPS on a UCSB cluster named Pod.
+As a student in the Beyerlein group at UC Santa Barbara, you will learn atomistic simulations via LAMMPS on a UCSB cluster named Pod.

 # Pod